jacobmstein/cs1302-phased-list/README.md

          are in the correct package.
 For each file:
 	 * Write the class signature and all of the method signatures.
-	 * In the body of each method, write the `throw` statement that is suggested in [the FAQ](#faq-uoe).
-Do not attempt to actually implement the method yet.
+	 * In the body of each method, write the `throw` statement that is suggested in [the FAQ](#faq-uoe). **Do not attempt to actually implement the method yet.**
 	 * Run `checkstyle` to make sure that you're off to a good start, style-wise.
 	   **Yes, this includes Javadoc comments;** read [this](https://github.com/cs1302uga/cs1302-styleguide/blob/master/README.md#missingjavadocmethod) for a recommended way to handle the inherited documentation.
 	 * Make sure the files compile, even though they're not really implemented yet.
 	   This will make it easier to test/debug your code.
+See the FAQ below for a nice, clean solution to compiling an unimplemented method.

 1. Actually implement one of the classes (e.g., `ArrayStringList`):